hubt/kubernetes-faq/README.md

 ## How do I determine the status of a Deployment?

 Use `kubectl get deployment <deployment>`.
 If the `DESIRED`, `CURRENT`, `UP-TO-DATE` are all equal, then the Deployment has completed.

+## How do I update all my pods if the image changed but the tag is the same

+Make sure your `imagePullPolicy` is set to `Always`.
+That means when a pod is deleted, a new pod will ensure it has the current version of the image.
+Then refresh all your pods.

+The simplest way to refresh all your pods is to just delete them and they will be recreated with the latest image.
+This immediately destroys all your pods which will cause a service outage.
+Do this with `kubectl delete pod -l <name>=<value>` where name and value are the label selectors your deployment uses.

+A better way is to edit your deployment and modify the deployment pod spec to add or change any annotation.
+This will cause all your pods to be deleted and rescheduled, but this method will also obey your `rollingUpdate` strategy, meaning no downtime assuming your `rollingUpdate` strategy already behaves properly.
+Setting a timestamp or a version number is convenient, but any change to pod annotations will cause a rolling update.
+For a deployment named nginx, this can be done with ```PATCH='{"spec":{"template":{"metadata":{"annotations":{"timestamp":"'$(date)'"}}}}}' kubectl patch deployment nginx -p "$PATCH"```

 ## How do I debug a CrashLoopBackoff?